hiranthaR/Json-to-Dart-Model/README.md

   }
 ]
 ```
 > TIP: This may look too advanced but will give you the best results with this generator.
-Because the Json to Dart Model has more data sources for analysis to provide more secure and cleaner code.
+Because the Json to Dart Model has more data sources to compare it to provide more secure and cleaner code.

 ## JSON Serializable